-An admissions decision is based on the "Whole-Person" concept where everything that you submit in the application process is reviewed and used to make a final decision.
+An admissions decision is based on the "whole person" concept where everything that you submit in the application process is reviewed and used to make a final decision.
 This includes the following:

 ERAU does not have required minimums at this time.
 Below are the averages for an accepted student.

-Transfer guides are available for many institutions but as a rule of thumb, just remember that the more basic classes such as English, Math, Speech, Psychology, etc. have a much better chance at transferring in than others.
+Transfer guides are available for many institutions, but as a rule of thumb, just remember that the more basic classes such as English, Math, Speech, Psychology, etc. have a much better chance at transferring in than others.

 Please see our transfer page to see if your school has an available online transfer guide.
-If you are unable to find your school, call the admissions office to see if a paper version is available for your school or if you would like to create a Transfer Admissions Agreement (TAA).
+If you are unable to find your school, call the admissions office to see if a paper version is available for you school or if you would like to create a Transfer Admissions Agreement (TAA).

-Upon acceptance, the records office will automatically do a transfer credit evaluation and mail the student a copy.
+Upon acceptance, the Records Office will automatically do a transfer credit evaluation and mail the student a copy.